Lovebird: Nesting

 Depending on the species of lovebird, the female will carry nesting material into the nest in various ways.
-The peach-faced lovebird tucks nesting material in the feathers of its rump, while the masked lovebird carries nesting material back in its beak.
-Once the lovebirds start constructing their nest, mating will follow.
-During this time, the lovebirds will mate repeatedly.
-Eggs follow 3–5 days later.
-The female will spend hours inside her nesting box before eggs are laid.
-Once the first egg is laid, a new egg will follow every other day until the clutch is complete, typically at four to six eggs.
-Even without a nest or a male, lovebirds sometimes produce eggs.
+The peach-faced lovebird, for example, tucks nesting material in the feathers of its rump.

 Feral populations

 Feral populations of Fischer's lovebirds and masked lovebirds live in cities of East Africa.
 There are interspecific hybrids that exist between these two species.
 The hybrid has a reddish-brown head and orange on upper chest, but otherwise resembles the masked lovebird.

-Feral lovebirds have been observed in many parts of the Southwestern United States, including Arizona and Texas.
-Several species are also found in feral populations in Southern California.

 There are two feral colonies present in the Pretoria region (Silver Lakes, Faerie Glen and Centurion) in South Africa.
 They probably originated from birds that escaped from aviaries.
 They consist mostly of masked, black cheeked, Fischer and hybrid birds and vary in colours.
 White (not albino) and yellow as well as blue occur in many cases.
 The white ringed eyes are very prominent.